Rifqa Bary: Public debate

-The situation drew international attention and point of "hostility between some Christians and Muslims."
+The situation drew international attention and exposed the "hostility between some Christians and Muslims."

 Imam Muhammad Musri of the Islamic Society of Central Florida claimed that the controversy was caused "by far-right religious groups" portraying Islam and Muslims as extreme fundamentalists who might kill a child.
-Harry Coverston, a professor of religion, theorized that some individuals must have an enemy.
+Harry Coverston, a religious studies professor and Episcopal priest, suggested that the protestors "need a designated other that will be seen in terms that are demonic and fierce and threatening."
 Charlie Crist and Marco Rubio made statements in support of Bary.
 Mathew Staver, president of the Liberty University School of Law and lawyer for the Lorenzes said, "Lorenz had a legitimate reason to believe Rifqa Bary was in fear of her life because she'd converted to Christianity".
+Many consider this claim valid because according to the World Health Organization, there are about five thousand honor killings each year.